 The last decade and a half has witnessed a dramatic growth in mining activity in many developing countries.
-This paper reviews these recent trends and describes the debates and conflicts they have triggered.
-We review evidence regarding debates on the resource curse and the possibility of an extraction-led pathway to development.
-We then describe the different types of resistance and social mobilisation that have greeted mineral expansion at a range of geographical scales, and consider how far these protests have changed the relationships between mining and political economic change.
-The conclusions address how far such protest might contribute to an 'escape' from the resource curse, and consider implications for research and policy agendas.1
+This article reviews these recent trends and describes the debates and conflicts they have triggered.
+The authors review evidence regarding debates on the resource curse and the possibility of an extraction-led pathway to development.
+They then describe the different types of resistance and social mobilization that have greeted mineral expansion at a range of geographical scales, and consider how far these protests have changed the relationships between mining and political economic change.
+The conclusions address how far such protests might contribute to an 'escape' from the resource curse, and consider implications for research and policy agendas.